2013 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 2013-S Shield Lyndall Bass Penny

-The 2013-S Shield Lyndall Bass penny represents a unique collector designation that honors the original designer of the Union Shield reverse.
+The 2013-S Shield Lyndall Bass penny is a specialized PCGS certification that honors the designer of the Union Shield reverse by name — a numismatic tribute that goes beyond standard grading.

 2013-S Shield Lyndall Bass Penny Price/Grade Chart